-- Sawhill Ponds is an out-of-the-way wildlife habitat with plenty of ponds beside which you can plant yourself, listen to birdsong, close your eyes and breath in the cool Boulder air.
+- Sawhill Ponds is an out-of-the-way wildlife habitat with plenty of ponds beside which you can plant yourself, listen to birdsong, close your eyes and breathe in the cool Boulder air.

 - On the Bobolink Trail are several spots where you can sit on the banks of South Boulder Creek and tune out the rest of the world.

-Boulder has been described as “Mecca” for massage education and training, so some of the world’s best massage therapists are right here.
+Boulder has been described as a “mecca” for massage education and training, so some of the world’s best massage therapists are right here.

 - At Siam Sensation Thai Massage Spa — a tucked-away, go-to spa for locals in the know — you’ll be greeted with a steaming cup of ginger tea and kneaded into a state of bliss by experts trained in the art of Thai massage.

 - A therapeutic foot bath at the raved-about The Dragontree Spa can help relieve headaches, cramps and pain, while a full menu of Ayurvedic treatments (steam baths, silk-gloved treatments, warm oil, dry brushing and more) focuses on the integration of the body, mind and spirit to relieve pain, illness and discomfort.

 - Plan to spend a full day at the Spa at St Julien to take advantage of their steam room, sauna, pool, hot tub and patio, use of which comes complimentary with any service.
 The massage therapists at the St Julien know how to quickly identify your individual needs for an unbelievable, muscle-melting experience.